Powerlearnproject/se-day1-assignment-Valereng/README.md

 Optimized prompts reduce the need for multiple iterations, saving time and effort in refining AI-generated responses

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Answer
+Vague Prompt:

+"Tell me about history."

+Improved Prompt:

+"Provide a 300-word summary of the causes and effects of the French Revolution, including key events like the Storming of the Bastille and the Reign of Terror."

+Why the Improved Prompt is More Effective:

+1. Clarity – It narrows the focus to the French Revolution instead of all of history.

+2. Specificity – It highlights key elements to cover (causes, effects, and major events).

+3. Conciseness – It eliminates unnecessary vagueness while keeping the request direct.

+4. Measurability – It provides a word limit (300 words), ensuring a structured response.